 I refuse to lose him.
 I just lost my childhood dog 6 months ago, and I can't lose the puppy that fills that void in my heart.
 I live in Chandler, AZ.
 Any ideas on what I can do to find it cheaper or get some type of donations?

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 Hi, I was discussing this with my daughter, and I think what we will do to raise funds is to go around to all the yard sales and buy games, jewelry, things that we can then take to the pawn shop and pawn or sell.
 Hope this helps!

 This may sound obvious, and maybe you've done it, but in FL vets sometimes have money earmarked for people who need assistance.
 With the economic situation people are having to give up their pets because of lack of money when the get sick.
-An article in the paper said that sometimes people don't let the vet know they of their financial difficulties and if they did there is sometimes help.

 We have been giving our dog Nu Pro silver for her arthritis and it is working within 2 weeks.
 She could hardly get up before giving this to her.
 Hope this helps.